Menu

 Championing National Parks

 Our vision is that everyone be confident to visit and enjoy our National Parks.
-This means that everyone can receive the health and wellbeing benefits of spending time in the parks and has the knowledge to help protect them.
-However, we know there are inequalities in accessing the National Parks, including people from ethnically diverse communities.
+This means that everyone can receive the health and wellbeing benefits of spending time in the National Parks and has the knowledge to help protect them.
+However, we know there are inequalities in accessing the National Parks, including for people from ethnically diverse communities.

-We hope that the project will support more people from Black, Asian and Minority Ethnic communities to have the skills and resources to build a lifelong relationship with their National Parks.
+Having started in 2024 and running until late 2026, this project aims to support more people from Black, Asian and Minority Ethnic communities to have the skills and resources to build a lifelong relationship with their National Parks.

-We are currently delivering a range of opportunities across and around the three National Parks to work with people from Black, Asian and Minority Ethnic communities to:
+We have been delivering a range of opportunities across and around the three National Parks to work with people from Black, Asian and Minority Ethnic communities to:

 • Support more people to connect with nature and enjoy the National Parks.